Michele A. Roberts: Career

 Roberts began her career in 1980 at Public Defender Service for the District of Columbia.
 She served in that role for eight years, rising to the chief of the trial division.
 She was mentored by attorney Charles Ogletree.

 Roberts built her reputation as a trial lawyer.
 She worked for Akin Gump from 2004 to 2011.
 In 2011 she was hired by Skadden, Arps, Slate, Meagher & Flom.

 Roberts was named executive director of the National Basketball Players Association in July 2014.
 She succeeded Billy Hunter in the position.
 She received 32 of 36 votes.

 In 2014 she was named one of ESPNW's Impact 25.

 Roberts is an adjunct faculty member at Harvard Law School and a fellow of the American College of Trial Lawyers.
 The Washingtonian once referred to her as the "finest pure trial lawyer in Washington."

 In 2020, Roberts announced plans to resign, but later entered negotiations with NBA players and owners.
-These negotiations included the planning for the 2020 NBA Bubble, where play resumed during the COVID-19 pandemics.
+These negotiations included the planning for the 2020 NBA Bubble, where play resumed during the COVID-19 pandemic.
 The negotiations also included efforts to promote racial justice, such as painting Black Lives Matter on NBA courts.

 In 2021, Sports Illustrated included Roberts' in "The Unrelenting", a feature on women in sports.
 Worth named her one of the "21 Most Powerful Women in the Business of Sports".
 That same year, Crain's New York included her on its list of "Notable Women in Law".

-Roberts retired as the NBPA executive director in January of 2022.
+Roberts retired as the NBPA executive director in January 2022.